aws-samples/eks-workshop/content/intermediate/265_spinnaker_eks/configure_artifact.md

 To access a GitHub repo as a source of artifacts.
 If you actually want to use a file from the GitHub commit in your pipeline, you’ll need to configure GitHub as an artifact source in Spinnaker.

-Open the `SpinnakerService` manifest located at deploy/spinnaker/basic/spinnakerservice.yml, then add the below section under `spec.spinnakerConfig.config`.
+Open the `SpinnakerService` manifest located under `deploy/spinnaker/basic/spinnakerservice.yml`, then add the below under section `spec.spinnakerConfig.config`.

 {{< output >}}
       features: